supercollider/supercollider/README_MACOS.md

 - scsynth will not find the included "plugins", unless given explicitly with the -U commandline flag or using the SC_PLUGIN_PATH environment variable as shown above.

+NOTE: Making an FHS install of SC will circumvent these problems because the libraries required will be installed as a prerequisite of the build.
+Sclang and scsynth do not see the libraries contained in the SuperCollider application bundle.
+But: if the libraries used in the FHS-build subsequently get replaced by updated versions, incompatibilities may arise.
+In that case you should repeat the FHS build with the updated libraries.